Depositing data FAQ's

 How can I send my data to CEDA?

 RSYNC: This route is particularly suited to regular, automated data uploading and is especially useful for very large files and dataset transfers.
-More information can be found here.
+More information can be found here and video tutorial.

 How do I get data usage information?